 Today, Prvi Partizan ammo is available all over the world, including your local sporting goods store.

-And if you happen to have, say, a rifle you picked up at a gun show that’s chambered in something ridiculous like 7.65x53mm Argentine, there’s a good chance Prvi Partizan makes rounds for it.
+And if you happen to have, say, a rifle you picked up at a gun show that’s chambered in something ridiculous like 7.65x53mm Argentine…there’s a good chance Prvi Partizan makes rounds for it.

 Of course, they also make some more standard offerings as well, and they’re all rock solid.

-It’s definitely military-grade stuff and it’s a long way from match quality, but it does go bang every time.
+It’s definitely military-grade and a long way from match quality, but it does go bang every time.

-If you’re looking for 9mm, 5.56, or 7.62 and you aren’t going to be defending life and liberty with them, Wolf isn’t so bad.
+If you’re looking for 9mm, 5.56, or 7.62, and you aren’t going to be defending life and liberty with them…Wolf isn’t so bad.

-And that’s why Wolf (and Tula) are on this list of “Best” manufacturers.
+And that’s why Wolf (and Tula) are on this list of “best” manufacturers.
 When you want to rip through 200 rounds at the range with your buddies without having to hide the credit card bill, look no further.

-So with that in mind, remember that just because something isn’t the top of the line, that doesn’t mean it isn’t worth your time.
+So with that in mind, remember that just because something isn’t top-of-the-line, that doesn’t mean it isn’t worth your time.

-BUT…they also have Taiwanese manufactured brass .223 that kicks butt.
+BUT…they also have Taiwanese-manufactured brass .223 that kicks butt.

 Unless, of course, you’d rather pick up some TulAmmo.
-TulAmmo is made by Tula, a Russian arms company about three hours drive South of Moskow.
+TulAmmo is made by Tula, a Russian arms company about three hours’ drive South of Moskow.